-The Indigenous Peoples Rights International (IPRI) is a legally registered, non-profit global Indigenous Peoples organisations that works to protect Indigenous Peoples right, and unity and amplify the call for justice to victims of criminalization and impunity.
-We recognise the long-standing concerns over disproportionate representation of Indigenous peoples in incarceration.
+The Indigenous Peoples Rights International (IPRI) is a legally registered, non-profit global Indigenous Peoples organization that works to protect Indigenous Peoples’ rights and unity and amplify the call for justice for victims of criminalization and impunity.
+We recognize the long-standing concerns over the disproportionate representation of Indigenous peoples in incarceration.

-Respond to reduce and prevent violence against and criminalisation of Indigenous peoples.
+- Respond to reduce and prevent violence against and criminalization of Indigenous peoples.

-Increase Awareness globally by leading coordinating campaigns to address violence, and criminalization of Indigenous peoples.
+- Increase Awareness globally by leading and coordinating campaigns to address violence and criminalization of Indigenous peoples.

-In close cooperation with Sandra Creamer, Chairperson, and Joyce Godio, Research Coordinator, the student volunteers will be involved in:
+In close cooperation with Sandra Creamer, Chairperson of IPRI, the student volunteer will be involved in: